Coffee in Xiang Khouang Province

 Viengxay Caves

-Xieng Khouang is also known for the UNESCO-listed Plain of Jars.
-Thousands of stone jars are scattered across upland valleys and lower foothills of the central plain, dating back to 1240 to 660 BC.
+Xiang Khouang is also known for the UNESCO-listed Plain of Jars.
+This remarkable historical site features thousands of stone jars scattered across upland valleys and lower foothills of the central plain, dating back to 1240–660 BC.

 The jars are arranged in clusters ranging from one to several hundred.
-More than 90 jar sites have been identified in Xiang Khoang province, with each site containing between one and 400 jars.
+More than 90 jar sites have been identified in Xiang Khouang province with each site containing 1–400 jars.

-The jars, carved from sandstone, granite, conglomerate, limestone, and breccia, range from 1–3 meters in height and diameter.
-They are cylindrical, with the base always wider than the top, and are generally undecorated, except for a single jar at Site 1.
-Located near the town of Phonsavan, this site holds special significance and is the most explored and visited.
+Carved from sandstone, granite, conglomerate, limestone, and breccia, each jar is 1–3 m in height and diameter.
+They are cylindrical with a wide base and are generally undecorated, except for a single jar at Site 1, near the town of Phonsavan.
+This site holds special significance and is the most explored and visited.

 Between 1964 and 1969, the Plain of Jars was heavily bombed by the United States Air Force during operations against North Vietnamese and Pathet Lao communist forces in the Secret War.
 The area remains one of the most UXO-contaminated areas in Laos, with unexploded bombs, particularly cluster munitions, restricting free movement.